oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ### 3.22.4 analysisToolLogFiles property <a id='analysistoollogfiles-property'></a>

-Some analysis tools produce one or more output files that describe the analysis run as a whole; we refer to these as “per-run” files.
-Some tools produce one or more output files for each result; we refer to these as “per-result” files.
+Some analysis tools produce one or more output files that describe the analysis run as a whole; we refer to these as "per-run" files.
+Some tools produce one or more output files for each result; we refer to these as "per-result" files.
 Some tools produce both per-run and per-result files.

 A `conversion` object **MAY** contain a property named `analysisToolLogFiles` whose value is an array of zero or more unique ([§3.7.3](#array-properties-with-unique-values)) `artifactLocation` objects ([§3.4](#artifactlocation-object)) that specify the locations of the per-run files.